 However, this is a good thing.
 Research from the University of Sydney found that working in groups helps students practice skills such as decision-making, problem-solving, communication, critical thinking and conflict resolution.

 Because they attract international students from all over the world, these programs promote diversity in a way that would put most standard college brochures to shame.
-You will have the chance to collaborate with people from all different backgrounds, expanding your own approach to challenges inside and outside of the classroom.
+You will have the chance to collaborate with people from all different backgrounds.
+This will allow you to expand your own approach to challenges inside and outside of the classroom.

 This kind of environment encourages everyone to share their experiences and skills.
 Belonging to an intimate group means that there is always room for introverted students to speak.
 You will see the way that everyone contributes to enrich the overall study abroad experience.

 Summer study abroad programs introduce you to new perspectives and help you form creative solutions.
-Irrespective of the career path you choose, these skills are integral to succeeding in any working environment, as well as building richer interpersonal relationships.
+These skills are integral to succeeding in any working environment, as well as building richer interpersonal relationships.

 By learning more about the world, you will be able to choose the future that is right for you.